 Statement of Fitness for Work

-If you have an ongoing problem that requires a sick line renewal you don’t always need to see the GP, please speak to one of our Reception team or email us, and we’ll be able to advise you on the next steps.
+If you have an ongoing problem and you need your sickline renewing, you don’t always need to see the GP.
+This is also the case if you have surgery booked in, for example.
+Please speak to one of our Reception team or email us, and we’ll be able to advise you on the next steps.

 You can see more information on the Direct.Gov website.

-If you or your employer require more information about your period/s of illness, then a Doctor may need to give you a letter.
+If you or your employer need more information about your period/s of illness, then a doctor may need to give you a letter.
 A fee will apply for this service, which can be paid by cash or cheque at Reception.
+See our paperwork section.